-Argentina, Austria, Belgium, Canada, Chile, China, Colombia, Ecuador, France (including the French overseas territories (Outre-mer) Guadeloupe, French Guiana, Réunion and Martinique), Germany, Italy, Mexico, Spain (including the islands) and Switzerland.
+Argentina, Austria, Belgium, Canada, Chile, China, Colombia, Ecuador, France (including the French overseas territories (Outre-mer) Guadeloupe, French Guiana, La Réunion, Martinique and Mayotte, Germany, Hong Kong, Italy, Mexico, Spain (including the islands) and Switzerland.

 When applying, you choose your top three countries.
 When allocated a country, you then put your preferences for the type of region.

 You’re not always given your first choice, so be open to different regions.
 And remember – being placed in the middle of nowhere could be an exciting challenge, and help you learn about the culture and language at top speed!

 Each country has different entry requirements.
 Many countries don’t require previous teaching experience or even a high level of the local language!

 The British Council programme tends to expect that you’ve completed two years of a university degree in any subject, and have a C2 level of English on the Common European Framework of Reference for Languages.

 Myth buster: Despite it being a British programme, you don’t need a British passport to apply to teach in most of the countries!
 However, they do ask for a European passport.
 You have to have lived in the UK for two years as you will be teaching about British culture.